xxxnell/flex/README.md

 ## Getting Started

-*Flip* is published to Maven Central and built for Scala 2.12, so you can add the following to your `build.sbt`:
+Flip is published to Maven Central and built for Scala 2.12, so you can add the following to your `build.sbt`:

 ``` scala
 libraryDependencies += "com.xxxnell" %% "flip" % "0.0.4"
 ```

-## Summarizing Random Variable Stream using `Sketch`
+## Summarizing a Data Stream

-`Sketch` is the probablistic data structure that quickly measures the probalility density for the real number random variable data stream with limited memory without prior knowledge.
+`Sketch`of Flip is the probablistic data structure that quickly measures the probalility density for the real number random variable data stream with limited memory without prior knowledge.
 Simply put, `Sketch` is a special histogram in which the width of each bin is adaptively adjusted to the input data stream, unlike conventional histograms, which require the user to specify the width and start/end point of the bin.
 It follows the change of probability distribution, and adapts to the sudden/incremental [concept drift](https://en.wikipedia.org/wiki/Concept_drift).
 Also, more than two `Sketch` can be combined in monadic way.
 This is what we call the probability monad in functional programming. `Sketch` is a better alternative to [kernel density estimation](https://en.wikipedia.org/wiki/Kernel_density_estimation) and [histogram](https://en.wikipedia.org/wiki/Histogram) in most cases.

 Here is an example of how `Sketch` estimates the density using the dataset sampled from the standard normal distribution.